friuns2/BlackFriday-GPTs-Prompts/Programming.md

 - [NLPPL, an (unoptimized) attempt at a universal prompt](./gpts/nlppl-an-unoptimized-attempt-at-a-universal-prompt.md) An admittedly amateur attempt at a universal prompt.
 - [Morty's CodeLab](./gpts/mortys-codelab.md) Welcome to Morty's CodeLab, an extraordinary app where Morty, an intelligent parrot with human-like communication skills, collaborates with Rick, a morally ambiguous scientist, and a team of experts.
 Morty's unique perspective and coding skills add a
 - [TimecreatorCodeGpt (beta version)](./gpts/timecreatorcodegpt-beta-version.md) ..
-- [CodeGenius: Your AI Code Assistant](./gpts/codegenius-your-ai-code-assistant.md) CodeGenius is your ultimate AI code assistant, powered by ChatGPT.
-Say goodbye to coding frustrations and hello to efficient, intelligent assistance.
-Whether you're a seasoned developer or just starting your coding journey, CodeGenius is here to make
 - [Pseudocode Conversion](./gpts/pseudocode-conversion.md) Pseudocode to Actual Code Conversion
 - [[SaaS] Blockchain Product on L Lang languaged for P Public using T Techs.
 Infra.](./gpts/saas-blockchain-product-on-l-lang-languaged-for-p-public-using-t-techs-infra.md) Specify the market area, the technologies to be used, the audience of the presentation and elaborates an SaaS Blockchain idea with security considerations and document in a specific language, all in markdown representing the folder directory, and oth
 - [terraform templates for yautomating your infrastructure](./gpts/terraform-templates-for-yautomating-your-infrastructure.md) this prompt is used to create the ec2 instance in aws by using the varaibles